jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 ---
 title: "Configuration keys"
-linkTitle: "Configuration keys"
+linkTitle: "Keys"
 weight: 1
 description: >
-  List of all ingress/service annotations and global ConfigMap options.
+  List of all annotations and global ConfigMap options.
 ---

 Most of HAProxy Ingress configurations are made using a ConfigMap object or annotating